reactjs/react.dev/beta/src/pages/learn/synchronizing-with-effects.md

 The code above **does not work** and crashes with an error.

 The problem is that you're trying to do something with the DOM node during rendering.
-In React, [rendering should be pure calculation](/learn/keeping-components-pure) of JSX and should not contain side effects like modifying the DOM.
+In React, [rendering should be a pure calculation](/learn/keeping-components-pure) of JSX and should not contain side effects like modifying the DOM.
 Moreover, by the time `VideoPlayer` is called for the first time, its DOM does not exist yet!
 React won't know what DOM to create until after you return the JSX. **Wrap the side effect with `useEffect` to move it out of the rendering calculation:**

 ```js {6,12}
 import { useEffect, useRef } from 'react';